AndreiChertkov/teneva_bm/README.md

 - `bm.set_seed(seed=42)` - with this function we can set a custom random seed.
 Note that we use `Random Generator` from numpy (i.e., `numpy.random.default_rng(seed)`) and for a fixed value of the seed, the behavior of the benchmark will always be the same, however, not all benchmarks depend on a seed.

-- `bm.set_grid_kind(kind='cheb')` - by default, we use the Chebyshev grid (`kind = 'cheb'`), but you can alternatively set it manually to use a uniform grid (`kind = 'uni'`).
+- `bm.set_grid_kind(kind='cheb')` - by default, we use the Chebyshev grid (`kind = 'cheb'`) for benchmarks corresponds to a function of a continuous argument, but you can alternatively set it manually to use a uniform grid (`kind = 'uni'`).

 - `bm.set_budget(m=None, m_cache=None, is_strict=True)` - optional method to set the computation buget `m`.
 If the number of requests to the benchmark (from calls to `bm.get` and `bm.get_poi` methods) exceeds the specified budget, then `None` will be returned.
 If the flag `is_strict` is disabled, then the request for the last batch will be allowed, after which the budget will be exceeded, otherwise this last batch will not be considered.
 Note that when the budget is exceeded, `None` will be returned both when requesting a single value and a batch of values.
 Also, in a similar way, you can set a limit on the use of the cache by `m_cache` parameter.

 - `bm.set_constr(penalty=1.E+42, eps=1.E-16, with_amplitude=True)` - if the benchmark has a constraint, then using this function you can set a `penalty` (for the requested points that do not satisfy the constraint, the value `penalty * constraint_value` will be returned) and a `eps` (threshold value to check that the constraint has been fulfilled).
-Note that we set the constraints as a function (`bm.constr`) that returns the value `constraint_value` (amplitude) of the constraint, and if the constraint is met, then the value must be non-positive, otherwise, the objective function is not calculated and a value proportional to the amplitude of the constraint is returned (if you disable flag `with_amplitude`, then just the value of the penalty will be returned).
+Note that we set the constraints as a function (`bm.constr` / `bm.constr_batch`) that returns the value `constraint_value` (amplitude) of the constraint, and if the constraint is met, then the value must be non-positive, otherwise, the objective function is not calculated and a value proportional to the amplitude of the constraint is returned (if you disable flag `with_amplitude`, then just the value of the penalty will be returned).
 For the case of maximization task you should set negative `penalty` value.

 - `bm.set_max(i=None, x=None, y=None)` - if necessary, you can manually set the multi-index, the corresponding continuous point (for benchmarks, which relate to functions of a continuous argument), and the corresponding value for the exact global maximum of the function.
 The corresponding values will be further available in the benchmark as `bm.i_max_real`, `bm.x_max_real` and `bm.y_max_real` respectively.
 When the benchmark is initialized, this function is called automatically if the optimum is known.

 - `bm.set_min(i=None, x=None, y=None)` - the same as in the previous point, but for the global minimum.

-- `bm.set_log(with_log=False, cond='min-max', step=1000, prefix='bm', with_min=True, with_max=True)` - when calling this function with the `True` argument `with_log`, the log will be printed while requests to benchmark.
+- `bm.set_log(log=False, cond='min-max', step=1000, prefix='bm', with_min=True, with_max=True)` - when calling this function with the `True` argument `log`, the log will be printed while requests to benchmark.
 You may set the log codition `cond` (`min`, `max`, `min-max` or `step`; e.g., in the case `min` the log will be presented each time the `min` value is updated), the log step (for condition `step`) and a string `prefix` for the log.
 You can also disable the display of current minimum values (`with_min`) or maximum values (`with_max`) in the log string.
+Note that you can provide as `log` argument some print-like function, e.g., `log=print`, in this case, printing will occur not to the console, but to the corresponding function.

 - `bm.set_cache(with_cache=False, cache=None, m_max=1.E+8)` - when calling this function with the `True` argument `with_cache`, the cache will be used, that is, all the values requested from the benchmark will be saved and when the same multi-indices are accessed again, the values will be retrieved from the cache instead of explicitly calculating the objective function.
 Additionally, you can optionally pass as an argument `cache` an already existing cache in the form of a dictionary (the keys are multi-indices in the form of tuples, and the values are the corresponding values of the objective function).
 We especially note that the cache is only used when querying benchmark values in discrete multi-indices; for requested continuous points, no cache will be used.
 It is also important to note that no cache will be used for matching multi-indices in the same requested batch of values.
 Optionally, you can set `m_max` argument that specifies the maximum cache size.
 If the size is exceeded, the cache will be cleared and a corresponding warning will be displayed.
+Note that when the `bm.init` method is called, the cache is always reset to zero.

 - `bm.set_opts(...)` - for some benchmarks, this function may be called to set additional benchmark-specific options (please see the description of arguments in the relevant benchmark code file).

+> You can get the configuration options as a dictionary by the function `bm.get_config()`.

 ##### Computing benchmark values